-In the mid-1800s the Louisville & Nashville Railroad Company began construction of a railroad line through this area to connect Nashville and Louisville, Kentucky.
-Buntin convinced them to route the RR directly through his property by donating a plot of land to the L & N. The first train depot was built by Eli Perdue on that land as a railroad stop that came to be called Richland Station.
-The L & N train made its first stop at Richland Station on October 31, 1859.
-Portland’s Sesquicentennial was celebrated in October 2009, marking the City’s birthday of 150 years based on the date of the first train stop.
+In the mid-1800s the Louisville and Nashville Railroad Company (L&N) began construction of a railroad line through this area to connect Nashville and Louisville, Kentucky.
+Buntin convinced them to route the railroad directly through his property by donating a plot of land to the L&N. The first train depot was built by Eli Perdue on that land as a railroad stop that came to be called Richland Station.
+The L&N train made its first stop at Richland Station on October 31, 1859.
+Portland's Sesquicentennial was celebrated in October 2009, marking the City's birthday of 150 years based on the date of the first train stop.

 Thomas Buntin also became the first postmaster of the settlement, with a post office located inside the depot.